rsdoiel/antenna/2023/socal_north_2023.48.md

 date: 2023-11-27, from: The Daily Bruin (UCLA Student Newspaper)

-In the musical &#8220;Like Father,&#8221; alumnus Caroline Pernick and her creative partner Jacob Ryan Smith harmoniously blend coming-of-age themes with true crime.
+<em>This post was updated Nov.
+28 at 7:30 p.m.</em>
-Earlier this year, the up-and-coming horror dramedy &#8220;Like Father,&#8221; won the inaugural Open Jar Shark Tank and was a finalist for the Eugene O&#8217;Neill New Music Theater Festival.
+In the musical “Like Father,” alumnus Caroline Pernick and her creative partner Jacob Ryan Smith harmoniously blend coming-of-age themes with true crime.

 <https://dailybruin.com/2023/11/27/serial-killers-daughter-comes-of-age-in-ucla-alumnus-led-musical-like-father/>